0xSh1v4/synackAPI/README.md

 * proxyport (default 8080) - local proxy port used for debugging
 * session_token_path (default /tmp/synacktoken) - location to store synack token
 * notification_token_path (default /tmp/notificationtoken) - location to store notification token
+* telegram_token - Create a new bot for telegram and enter that bot token here.
+* telegram_chat_id - Your Telegram Chat ID (Not the bot chat id)

 ## requirements.txt
 Your best bet to have all required python3 modules is to run `pip3 install -r requirements.txt`.
 I cannot help troubleshoot any other modules.